MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/types-of-fields.md

 > If the row is a new row that hasn’t been saved the error Invalid Argument is returned when you try to change the image.

 ### Change the image for a row
-Once an table form has an image column, app users can change the image for a given row.
+Once a table form has an image column, app users can change the image for a given row.

 1. Open the app that includes the table form, and then select the image on the form.
    > [!div class="mx-imgBorder"]